 On October 25, 2015 Haitian voters headed to the polls to cast ballots in presidential, parliamentary and municipal elections.
-Fifty-four candidates (four women) ran for president; 4,364 candidates ran for three mayoral posts in each of the 141 municipalities; 232 candidates ran for 18 senate seats; and 621 candidates contested 111 seats in the Chamber of Deputies.
+Fifty-four candidates (four women) run for president; 4,364 candidates run for three mayoral posts in each of the 141 municipalities; 232 candidates run for 18 senate seats; and 621 candidates contested 111 seats in the Chamber of Deputies.
 Voters in 22 precincts participated in rerun elections in areas where the voting process had been cancelled due to violence during the August 9, 2015 elections.

-Two presidential candidates - Jovenel Moise of the ruling party (Parti Haitien Tet Kale [PHTK]) and Jude Celestin (Ligue Alternative pour le Progres et l'Emancipation Haitienne, [LAPEH]) - were the two front runners: Moise received 508,761 votes (32.76%) and Celestin received 392,782 (25.29%).
+Two presidential candidates -- Jovenel Moise of the ruling party (Parti Haitien Tet Kale, PHTK) and Jude Celestin of (Ligue Alternative pour le Progres et l'Emancipation Haitienne, LAPEH) - were the two front runners: Jovenel Moise received 508,761 votes (32.76%) and Jude Celestin received 392,782 votes (25.29%).
 However, the results triggered protests and allegations of fraud, which drove President Martelly to form an Independent Electoral Evaluation Commission (IEEC).
-The IEEC identified a number of irregularities related to the distribution of poll watcher accreditations and called for the implementation of corrective measures to increase transparency and confidence of the electorate in the next election, including a national dialogue, a redesign of the electoral council and further expert analysis of the votes.
+The IEEC identified a number of irregularities related to the distribution of pollwatcher accreditations and called for the implementation of corrective measures to increase transparency and confidence of the electorate in the next election, including a national dialogue, a redesign of the electoral council and further expert analysis of the votes.

-Given the political impasse, the run-off presidential and partial legislative elections scheduled for December 27, 2015 were cancelled and rescheduled first for January 17, 2016 then moved to January 24 and later to April 24.
-Meanwhile, upon the end of Martelly's term, interim President Jocelerme Privert, was installed with a term set to expire on June 14, 2016.
-However, up to this day, the Parliament has not been able to convene and vote to extend or end the mandate of interim President Privert.
-During his mandate, interim President Privert installed the IEEC to review the voting and counting process of the October 25, 2015 elections, including analyzing poll watcher lists, partial electoral lists, results sheets, ballots and electoral complaints.
+Given the political impasse, the run-off presidential and partial legislative elections scheduled for December 27, 2015 were cancelled and rescheduled first to January 17, then to January 24, 2016, and later to April 24, 2016.
+Meanwhile, upon Martelly's end of term, an interim President, Jocelerme Privert, was installed with a term set to expire on June 14, 2016; however, up to this day, the parliament has not been able to convene and vote to extend or end the mandate of the Interim President Privert.
+During his mandate, Interim President Jocelerme Privert installed a new Independent Electoral Verification and Evaluation Commission (Commission Indépendante d'Evaluation et Vérification Electorale [CIEVE]) to review the voting and counting process of the October 25, 2015 elections, including analyzing poll watcher lists, partial electoral lists, results sheets, ballots and electoral complaints.

-The IECC recommendations included redoing the October 2015 presidential race.
-Shortly after, the Provisional Electoral Council called for elections on October 9 and a second round for January 8, 2017.
-The first round also included legislative elections for outstanding posts from the 2015 election and voting for a third of Senate seats.
+The CIEVE recommendations included redoing the October 2015 presidential race.
+Shortly after, the Electoral Provisional Council (Conseil Electoral Provisoire, CEP) called for elections on October 9 and a second round for January 8, 2017.
+The first round also would include legislative elections for outstanding posts from the 2015 election and voting for a third of Senate seats.
 However, days before the election, Hurricane Matthew made landfall in Haiti, causing the worst humanitarian disaster in the country since the earthquake in 2010.
-As a consequence, elections were rescheduled to November 20 with the second-round to January 27, 2017.
+As a consequence, elections were rescheduled to November 20 and the second-round to January 27, 2017.